topij/vipunen-market-analysis/docs/MARKET_ANALYSIS.md

 | `provider_counts_by_year`       | Count of unique providers and subcontractors operating within the target institution's qualification markets. | None                                                              |
 | `bcg_data`                      | Data prepared for BCG Matrix plot, containing latest market growth, relative market share, and institution volume per qualification. | Implicitly filtered by qualifications present in latest year data used for calculation. |

-*(Note: The underlying calculation methods like `calculate_providers_market` inherently focus on qualifications relevant to the target institution based on the input data provided to the `MarketAnalyzer`.)*
+*(Note: The underlying calculation methods like `calculate_providers_market` inherently focus on qualifications relevant to the target institution based on the input data provided to the `MarketAnalyzer`.)*\
+\
+**Interpreting the BCG Matrix**: It's worth noting that while the BCG matrix provides a useful framework, the predictive power of market share has evolved.
+BCG suggests using the matrix thoughtfully in modern contexts ([BCG Classics Revisited](https://www.bcg.com/publications/2014/growth-share-matrix-bcg-classics-revisited)).\
+\
 ## Analysis Workflow Example (using `analyze_cli.py`)

 The `src/vipunen/cli/analyze_cli.py` script (see [CLI Guide](CLI_GUIDE.md)) orchestrates the typical workflow: